Rishinaiyappaag/eco-drop-scheduler/README.md

 ## 📘 Project Overview

 Eco Drop Scheduler is a modern web application designed to manage e-waste collection scheduling efficiently.
-It is built with a high-performance frontend stack focused on speed, scalability, and clean UI design.
+It is built with a high-performance frontend stack focused on speed, scalability, and clean UI design. <br>

 This project uses Vite, React, TypeScript, Tailwind CSS, and shadcn-ui to ensure fast development, type safety, and reusable UI components.